MatthewFilipovich/pycharge/docs/source/index.rst

 PyCharge Documentation
 ==========================

-PyCharge is an open-source Python library for differentiable electromagnetics simulations of moving point charges with JAX.
+PyCharge is a differentiable electromagnetics simulation library for moving point charges built on JAX.

 Key Features
 ------------